bigpel66/42-cursus/circle-02/ft_server/README.md

 # 2. How to use the given files?

-The given `Dockerfile` can be built as a Image by using the listed command below.
+The given `Dockerfile` can be built as an Image by using the listed command below.
 > docker build -t \<image-name> \<context>

 If there is no option `-t`, it is always have to use the ID value of the image. \<context> is used as the path to find the `Dockerfile` and other files.
 When the command is used on the current path which has `Dockerfile` with other files and the name of the image is determined to be `ft_server`, you have to use `docker build -t ft_server .`